howdyai/botkit-docs/docs/readme-teams.md

 of saying that you will have to upload this file into a settings page.

 The manifest.json file is a hefty document, with lots of options!
 [Here is the full documentation from Microsoft](https://msdn.microsoft.com/en-us/microsoft-teams/schema).
-We highly recommend using [Botkit Studio](https://studio.botkit.ai) to build your app package, as we have provided an easy to use tool to configure and generate the necessary file!

 Here is a [COMPLETE SAMPLE](../examples/teams/manifest.json)